DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/quickstarts/js_clients/js_with_backend.md

 ---
-title: "JavaScript applications with a backend"
+title: "Browser-Based Applications with a BFF"
 weight: 10
 ---